AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/prefix.md

 # prefix transform

-The `prefix` transform allow you prefix GraphQL types and GraphQL root operations (under `Query/Mutation`). `prefix` is similar to [`rename`](/docs/transforms/rename) in that it allows you to modify names to avoid conflicts, simplify complicated names, and change the appearance of your query.
+The `prefix` transform allows you to prefix GraphQL types and GraphQL root operations (under `Query/Mutation`). `prefix` is similar to [`rename`](/docs/transforms/rename) in that it allows you to modify names to avoid conflicts, simplify complicated names, and change the appearance of your query.
 In contrast with `rename`, `prefix` is simpler and only allows you to append a `prefix` to the existing name.

 You can use it to easily "namespace" APIs in your unified API and avoid conflicts.

-## How to use?
+## Usage

 Add the following configuration to your Mesh config file: